TrevyBurgess/Pharaoh-TheEnragedKing/README.md

 For the second sun, change these to 1

-1. Both suns = Movable
+1. Directional Light: Both suns = Movable
 1. Atmosphere Sun Light Index = 1
 1. ForwardShadingPriority = 1
 1. Temperature - 1000